r-causal/positively/README.md

 ## Example

-`check_positivity()` is the general entry point.
-Give it a data frame, an exposure column, and the covariates, and it detects the exposure type and runs the diagnostics appropriate to that type.
+`check_positivity()` detects the exposure type and runs the diagnostics appropriate to that type.
 The bundled `pos_violations` dataset has two positivity problems planted in it: a structural subgroup that is never exposed, and a practical near-violation where the fitted propensity approaches zero or one in the tails of `x1`.

 ``` r
 library(positively)